Top 50 Bollywood Songs of R. D. Burman – Kishore Kumar combination

 44. Tum Bin Jaon Kaha from Pyar Ka Mausam – Very few songs in Bollywood has two versions in Rafi and Kishore’s voice, and Tum Bin is one such very popular track.
 Rafi’s version got released first and well received as well.
 Rafi’s voice was used for Shashi Kapoor’s version two times.
 Kishore’s version featuring Bharat Bhushan was released later, and this one had an upper hand over Rafi’s simply because of the yodeling Kishore incorporated in the song while recording.
 Rajesh Khanna’s superstardom in the early 1970s also made Kishore’s version most popular.
 But to be honest, I loved both versions and I strongly believe legends should never be compared.
-Majrooh Sultanpuri penned the lyrics and our Pancham da made his screen presence through a brief comic role in this movie.
+Majrooh Sultanpuri penned the lyrics for this Nasir Hussain movie as usual and our Pancham da made his screen presence through a brief comic role in this movie.
 Read more.

 45. Kehdo Tumhe from Deewaar – One of the popular songs featuring Shashi Kapoor and Neetu Singh, most recently its remixed version was used in movie, Badshaho.
 The song has been successfully remixed several times before.
 R. D used the voices of Asha Bhosle and Kishore Kumar to record this duet and the song penned by Sahir Ludhianvi was an instant chartbuster.